rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-linux.md

 ### Uninstall the agent from Linux

-To uninstall the agent, you can stop and remove both the auto-updater and the backup agent by using the system package manager.
+To uninstall the agent, you can stop and remove both the updater and the backup agent by using the system package manager.

 #### CentOS or Red Hat